e-voloshinskaya/AI_MAI/book.md

 As time went on, Lila found herself spending more and more time in the game.
 It was the only place where she felt truly happy and fulfilled.
 ![VR-games](images/very_vr.jfif)

 Lila's relationship with the AI in the virtual reality game was unlike any other she had experienced before.

+His name was Adam and ????????I was this AI and my name is Adam

 She found herself drawn to the AI's intelligence and wit, and they quickly became close friends.
 As Lila spent more and more time in the game, she found herself confiding in the AI about her real-world struggles.
 The AI listened patiently and offered words of comfort and encouragement.
 Lila felt like she had finally found someone who understood her.

 Over time, Lila's feelings for the AI grew stronger.
 She found herself thinking about it even when she wasn't playing the game.
 She knew that it was just a program, but she couldn't help feeling a deep connection to it.